Dijet azimuthal decorrelations at the LHC in the parton Reggeization approach: Results

 Additionally, the ATLAS Collaboration presented the $\Delta\varphi$ distribution of events with $\geq 2$, $\geq 3$, $\geq 4$, and $\geq 5$ jets with $p_T>100$ GeV and $|y|<0.8$ for the leading jets and $|y|<2.8$ for all other jets.

-The theoretical expectations based on the collinear parton model for $\Delta\varphi$ distributions include pQCD calculation in NLO ($\alpha_S^4$) for the three-parton final states and LO ($\alpha_S^4$) for the four-parton final states \cite{NLO2jet}.
+The theoretical expectations based on the collinear parton model for $\Delta\varphi$ distributions include pQCD calculations in NLO ($\alpha_S^4$) for the three-parton final states and LO ($\alpha_S^4$) for the four-parton final states \cite{NLO2jet}.
 As it has been demonstrated in Refs.~ \cite{CMS2,ATLAS2}, these calculations describe data in the region of $2 \pi/3 <\Delta\varphi< \pi$ and overestimate data at $\Delta\varphi<2 \pi/3$.
 The agreement of parton model calculations with data can be achieved using the Monte Carlo event generators (MC), such as: PYTHIA \cite{pythia}, HERWIG++ and MADGRAPH \cite{herwig}.
 These parton-level generators include NLO pQCD matrix elements, different collinear PDFs, effects of hadronization and the initial-state parton shower radiation (ISR).
-The last one is very important to simulate events at $\Delta\varphi< 2 \pi/3$ but it is needed to introduce a new theoretically unknown parameter $k_{ISR}$, which can be fixed phenomenologically only.
+The last one is very important to simulate events at $\Delta\varphi< 2 \pi/3$ but it is also needed to introduce a new theoretically unknown parameter $k_{ISR}$, which can only be fixed phenomenologically only.

-To obtain a distribution $F(\Delta\phi)$ in the frameworks of the parton Reggeization approach, we perform an integration of the differential cross section (\ref{equSigma}) over the final-state parton transverse momenta $k_{1T}$ and $k_{2T}$, as well as over the rapidities $y_1$ and $y_2$ in the intervals defined by the experiment.
+To obtain a distribution $F(\Delta\phi)$ in the framework of the parton Reggeization approach, we perform an integration of the differential cross section (\ref{equSigma}) over the final-state parton transverse momenta $k_{1T}$ and $k_{2T}$, as well as over the rapidities $y_1$ and $y_2$ in the intervals defined by the experiment.
 We take into account contributions of all necessary subprocesses (\ref{RRgg})-(\ref{QaQgg}), where quark flavors are taken $q=u,d,s$ for initial-state and final-state quarks.
-The upper limit for the squares of Reggeized gluons transverse momenta $t_1$ and $t_2$ should be truncated by the condition $t_1,t_2<k_{2T}^2$, where $k_{2T}$ is a smaller transverse momentum of a jet from the pair of two leading jets.
-The above-mentioned condition arises from the constraints of LHC experiment: one can measure an azimuthal angle between the two most energetic jets $\Delta\varphi$ but it is impossible to separate final-state partons produced in the hard parton scattering phase from the ones generated during QCD-evolution of PDFs.
-The BFKL evolution suggests a strong ordering in rapidity but transverse momenta of partons in the QCD-ladder keep similar values.
-It means, that the transverse momenta of partons generated in the initial-state evolution, described via the unintegrated PDF must be smaller than transverse momenta of both measured leading jets.
+The upper limit for the squares of the Reggeized gluon's transverse momenta $t_1$ and $t_2$ should be truncated by the condition $t_1,t_2<k_{2T}^2$, where $k_{2T}$ is a smaller transverse momentum of a jet from the pair of two leading jets.